 There is no doubt wheeler is up about Dalton with a large cavalry force.
 I want our cavalry now to feel the enemy’s flanks strong, and will order General Kilpatrick to cross at Sandtown and make a bold push for Fairburn, and General Garrard in like manner

-Read MoreFrom Brigadier General W. L. Elliott to Brigadier General Kenner Garrard – August 14, 1864
+Read MoreFrom Major General John M. Schofield to Major General William T. Sherman – August 14, 1864

-Read MoreFrom Major General William T. Sherman to General J. E. Smith – August 14, 1864
+Read MoreFrom Major General David S. Stanley to Major General William T. Sherman – August 14, 1864

 Read More